awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-example.md

 1. Before the updated Amazon ECS application is installed on the replacement task set, the Lambda function called `LambdaFunctionToValidateBeforeInstall` runs\.

-1. After the updated Amazon ECS application is installed on the replacement task set, but before it receives any traffic, the Lambda function called `LambdaFunctionToValidateAfterTraffic` runs\.
+1. After the updated Amazon ECS application is installed on the replacement task set, but before it receives any traffic, the Lambda function called `LambdaFunctionToValidateAfterInstall` runs\.

 1. After the Amazon ECS application on the replacement task set starts receiving traffic from the test listener, the Lambda function called `LambdaFunctionToValidateAfterTestTrafficStarts` runs\.
 This function likely runs validation tests to determine if the deployment continues\.
 If you do not specify a test listener in your deployment group, this hook is ignored\.